Copyright © 2023 Alyssa Corso. All rights reserved.

 Pro tip: Your first few clients often come from personal connections — leverage them before spending time on cold lead generation.

-Pricing is one of the most important — and intimidating — parts of consulting.
+Pricing can be one of the most important — and intimidating — parts of consulting.
 The right pricing strategy balances your expertise, the value you provide, and what the market will pay.

 Common SEO pricing models: